SamOr1014/own-wallet/README.md

 A container setup with the nextjs application and a PostgreSQL db will be build

 The NextJs application will be hosted at `localhost:3000` and the database will be hosted at `localhost:5432`.
 You can modify the port in the `compose.yaml` file.

+After the container is built, if the database has not been setup yet, go into the terminal of the next app container and run `yarn migrate` or `yarn tsx scripts/migrate`